kibum-moon/blog/content/authors/admin/_index.md

 - Principal Investigators
 ---

 I am a Data Psychologist.
 My research tries to find the best ways to incorporate data science techniques into psychological research.
-My present research focuses on building a machine learning model to identify mentally maladaptive students with big data including time-serial LMS (Learning Management System) data, academic performance, and psychological assessments.
+My present research focuses on building a machine learning model to identify mentally maladaptive students with big data.

 I am currently working as a data scientist at the Office of Digital Information of Korea University, participating in a governmental project (University Innovation Project).
-My responsibilities include preprocessing big data, making data pipeline, building machine learning models, and writing monthly and annual reports.

 Prior to this position, I was a clinical researcher at the students counseling center of Korea University, conducting research on developing and validating psychological measurements, and developing an automatized psychological reporting system from the scratch.
-I also provide personal and group interventions for university students.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/cv.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.